Vintharas/js13k-spaceshooter/README.md

 - for some reason, a broken down asteroid doesn't collide with the ship, although it does collide with bullets. #wat

 # OLD NOTES

+# 2nd SEPTEMBER

+- Map generation
+  - [*] divide map in sectors
+  - [*] generate sectors with a star and some planets
+  - [*] cover background with stars.
+Considered using game pool from kontra but in the end I created a custom sort of pool cuz I didn't want to handle it via ttl/get (just update the position of the farthest stars)
+- [*] complete faction selection process
+  - [*] 3 different ships
+    - [*] create art for two more ships
+  - [*] ships have slightly different stats
+    - [*] faction ship modifiers
+    - blue
+      - [*] faster, more maneuverability, less hull/shields
+      - [*] positive modifier for paradise planets
+    - green
+      - [*] middle ground
+      - [*] positive modifier for green plantes
+    - red
+      - [*] slower, less maneuverable, more hull/shields
+      - [*] positive modifier for red planets
+- [*] proximity to a sun recharges energy faster?

 # 30 AUGUST